INDEPENDENCE & LOYALTY;

 2. There are many examples of financial, business, property and personal interests which may affect judgment

 and loyalty.
-The Virginia Legal Ethics Committee (hereinafter "the Committee") has provided guidance
+The Virginia State Bar's Standing Committee on Legal Ethics (hereinafter "the Committee") has provided guidance

 as to various types of interests which may affect judgment.